-A native of Western Pennsylvania, I was born, raised, and currently live in the Allegheny River Valley of Allegheny County.
-I received my Bachelors of Science degree in Psychology from the University of Pittsburgh in 1997 and Masters of Science in Psychology from Chatham University (formerly Chatham College) in 2002.
+A native of Western Pennsylvania, I was born, raised, and currently live in a working class steel mill town on the outskirts of Allegheny County.
+I am the beneficiary of four generations of organized labor and relish the fact that my hometown still has an operational steel rolling mill.
+I received my Bachelor of Science degree in Psychology from the University of Pittsburgh in 1997 and Master of Science concentrating in Industrial/Organizational Psychology from Chatham University (formerly Chatham College) in 2002.

 In 2006, I designed, successfully state-licensed, and operated the first and only orthomolecular recovery program for addiction in Pennsylvania.
-This program raised nearly $2 million in venture capital funding and was featured twice in Industrial Engineer Magazine for using engineering principles and the scientific method to improve treatment effectiveness and address addiction at all levels of the human condition.
+This program raised nearly $2 million in venture capital funding and was featured twice in Industrial Engineer Magazine for using supply chain management principles and lean systems to improve effectiveness.
 Not willing to succumb to common claims of over-regulation in the substance abuse treatment system by some providers, I set a goal to achieve a perfect evaluation in the clinic's annual state audit and achieved it.

 In 2015 I began performing process improvement and policy work at the Allegheny County Department of Human Services (DHS).
 My work includes redesigning the organization's employee performance management system, developing a merit-based hiring process and policy, writing the employee medical marijuana policy, and identifying points of systemic-bias in the employee recruitment and retention processes.
 Every day I work to standardize employees' work, eliminate systemic bias, and advocate for blame-free work-place principles that protect workers, improve morale, and decrease turn-over and other forms of systemic loss.